wavesplatform/matcher/README.md

 ### 6.2.
 Node extension installation and configuration

-Since version **2.3.0** Matcher has been using grpc-blockchain-stream from the Node to get data with a blockchain events and updates
+Since a version **2.3.0** Matcher has been using grpc-blockchain-stream from the Node to get data with a blockchain events and updates

 ℹ️ **IMPORTANT:** Matcher doesn't start without installed grpc-server extension.
 You must install that extension at the Node